Save The Children’s Global Strategy

 By Forbes Insights

-For decades, Save the Children International has functioned as a federation with 29 member organizations operating in 120 countries.
-That approach has helped the international non-governmental organization promote children’s rights and provide relief in developing countries.
-But it has also contributed to a decentralized structure, where each organization has its own portfolio management system, and collaboration among the 29 members requires sending “thousands of Excel spreadsheets around the world,” says Carlos A. Carrazana, executive vice president and chief operating officer of Save the Children in Washington, D.C.
+For decades, Save the Children functioned as a loosely connected association with 29 member organizations operating in 120 countries.
+That approach helped the international non-governmental organization promote children’s rights and provide relief in developing countries.
+But it also contributed to a decentralized structure, where each organization had its own portfolio management system, and collaboration among members required sending “thousands of Excel spreadsheets around the world,” says Carlos A. Carrazana, executive vice president and chief operating officer of Save the Children U.S. in Washington, D.C.

-So, on the cusp of its 100th anniversary, Save the Children decided to change the way it delivers strategy and to drive greater efficiency in all regional, member and country offices.
+When 10 years ago, the members formed a federation to more closely align, a new era arrived, complete with opportunities and challenges.
+So, three years ago, on the cusp of its 100th anniversary, Save the Children decided to change the way it delivers strategy and to drive greater efficiency in all regional, member and country offices.
 To sharpen strategy delivery, Save the Children needed to convert its geographically dispersed teams into a workforce that promotes team engagement and effective cross-organizational cooperation.

 A Platform For Promoting Engagement And Cross-Organizational Cooperation

 To do this, Save the Children first implemented a global technology platform that combines data from their disparate systems, from finance to human resources, which gave their 25,000 employees around the world a single view of the organization’s activities.
 This system not only encourages employees from various member organizations to collaborate, but it also helps cut costs and maximize the use of resources.

 “Instead of having to develop a whole practice around trafficking or child protection, we can tap the expertise in another member organization.”

 Carlos A. Carrazana

 Executive Vice President and Chief Operating Officer, Save the Children